UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 Conda
 -----

-- Conda is an installer of packages but also bigger toolkits and is useful also for R packages and C/C++ installations.
+- `Conda <https://anaconda.org/anaconda/conda>`_ is an installer of packages but also bigger toolkits and is useful also for R packages and C/C++ installations.

 - Conda creates isolated environments not clashing with other installations of python and other versions of packages.
 - Conda environment requires that you install all packages needed by yourself.
     - That is,  you cannot load the python module and use the packages therein inside you Conda environment.

+.. admonition:: Conda channels
+   :class:dropdown

+   - bioconda
+   - biocore
+   - conda-forge
+   - dranew
+   - free
+   - main
+   - pro
+   - qiime2
+   - r
+   - r2018.11
+   - scilifelab-lts

+    You reach them all by loading the conda module.
+You don't have to state the specific channel when using UPPMAX.
+Otherwise you do with ``conda -c <channel> ...``

 .. warning::